Sven-I-Am/php-crud/README.md

   * A page to edit an existing entity :heavy_check_mark:
   * A page to create a new entity :heavy_check_mark:
 * Teachers
-  * A general overview of all records of that entity in a table
+  * A general overview of all records of that entity in a table :heavy_check_mark:
-    * Each row should have a button to edit or delete the entity
+    * Each row should have a button to edit or delete the entity :heavy_check_mark:
-    * This page should have a "create new" button
+    * This page should have a "create new" button :heavy_check_mark:
   * A detailed overview of the selected entity
     * This should include a button to delete this entity
     * Edge case: A teacher cannot be removed if he is still assigned to a class
     * Edge case: If you remove a class, make sure to remove the link between the students and the class.
-  * A page to edit an existing entity
+  * A page to edit an existing entity :heavy_check_mark:
   * A page to create a new entity
 * Classes
-  * A general overview of all records of that entity in a table
+  * A general overview of all records of that entity in a table :heavy_check_mark:
-    * Each row should have a button to edit or delete the entity
+    * Each row should have a button to edit or delete the entity :heavy_check_mark:
-    * This page should have a "create new" button
+    * This page should have a "create new" button :heavy_check_mark:
   * A detailed overview of the selected entity
-    * This should include a button to delete this entity
+    * This should include a button to delete this entity :heavy_check_mark:
     * Edge case: A teacher cannot be removed if he is still assigned to a class
     * Edge case: If you remove a class, make sure to remove the link between the students and the class.
-  * A page to edit an existing entity
+  * A page to edit an existing entity :heavy_check_mark:
-  * A page to create a new entity
+  * A page to create a new entity :heavy_check_mark:

 #### Fields:
 On the general overview table you can yourself decide what would be useful information to show.